zack/event-manager/README.md

 * User self-maintanence
   - [x] A user can update their name and email address
     - [x] A user receives a confirmation email to update their email address
-    - [ ] A user can revert their email address change from their account page
   - [x] A user can delete their account
     - [x] All records of syndications to that user are deleted
     - [x] All records of subscriptions by that user are deleted